 Firmness and Feel Differences

-The DreamCloud and DreamCloud Premier are slightly different in terms of firmness level and feel.
-We will take a closer look at how each mattress feels for people of different sizes.
+The DreamCloud Mattress and DreamCloud Premier are different in terms of firmness level and feel.
+We’ll take a closer look at how each mattress feels for people of different sizes.

-To us, the DreamCloud feels firmer than the average mattress, so we rated it 7.5/10 on our firmness scale.
+To us, the DreamCloud feels firmer than the average, so we rated it 7.5/10 on our firmness scale.
 There is a thin pillow top that feels quite soft, but underneath is a firm supportive layer.
-Of course, the degree of firmness depends on the weight of each user.
+The degree of firmness depends on the weight of each user.
 Lightweight sleepers may only feel the comfort layer at the top, making the mattress seem softer.
 Heavier sleepers could sink into the support layers, so the mattress may feel firmer.

 The DreamCloud Premier has a medium-firm feel, so we rated it 6.5/10.
-The top layers are very soft, but the supportive layers provide ample support and firmness.
-It’s important to note that different types of sleepers may detect varying levels of firmness.
+The top layers are soft, but the supportive layers provide ample support and firmness.
+Different types of sleepers may detect varying levels of firmness.

 The DreamCloud feels best when sleeping on our backs.
 The plush pillow top allows our hips to sink slightly, and the coils at the bottom provide plenty of firmness.
 Overall, it’s a good balance of comfort and support.